neuro-symbolic-ai/LangVAE/docs/usage.rst

 Training an LM-VAE
 ----------------

-Here's a basic example of how to train a VAE on text data using LangVAE:
-(or use our example `Colab notebook <https://colab.research.google.com/drive/1CCFvPWsQU2VX41guHGT2-uFgHogAejDv>`_)
+Here's a basic example of how to train a VAE on text data using LangVAE (or use our example `Colab notebook <https://colab.research.google.com/drive/1CCFvPWsQU2VX41guHGT2-uFgHogAejDv>`_):

 .. code-block:: python